If you are looking to find LEGOS for cheap, start here!

 At that point, I hollered to my husband, “Security problem solved!”

 It was a LEGO minifigure of a little policeman holding a gun!
 I was now literally on the floor laughing!
 I couldn’t tell if my tears were from laughter or pain!

 Who knew that if I would quit nagging the kids to pick up their LEGO sets, we wouldn’t need to invest in expensive security plans or even dog food??

 From now on, we could just leave those nasty little LEGO bricks and minifigs scattered strategically throughout the house at night.
-Of course, that means wearing steel-toed boots when I get up to go to the kitchen at night.
+Of course, that means wearing steel-toed boots when I get up to go to the kitchen in the middle of the night.
 Ha ha!

 Well, those days are long gone around here.
 Although, I DO still have a large tub full of LEGOs for the Littles to play with – well, actually two large tubs.
 The Littles are LEGO maniacs!
 They love LEGOs in all shapes, sizes and colors.

 A few years ago, I decided to give some DIY travel LEGO sets to all the grandkids for Christmas.
 It had been many years since I bought LEGO and wasn’t really sure where to look.
 Let’s face it. . .LEGOs are darn expensive!
 So, I set out to make my gift-giving dollars stretch as far as possible.
-Boy, did I learn a lot about how to get LEGOs cheaper by doing just a bit of homework!
+Boy, did I learn a lot about how to get LEGOs for cheap by doing just a bit of research!

 Over the past few years, I have discovered a few things to make giving LEGOs and LEGO sets possible without breaking the budget.
 So whether you are buying for your kids or grandkids, try a few of these tips:

-The Good Stuff – Where to Buy LEGOs at a Good Price:
+The Good Stuff – Where to Buy LEGOs for Cheap:

-I found an extra-large promotional set of LEGOs on Amazon selling for about $188 (1500 pcs.).
-When I checked on brickset.com, I found the exact same set selling from an eBay seller for $90 (“Buy it Now” price).
-The set on eBay was brand new in the unopened box.
-This seller also had a 100% satisfaction rating.
-It was shipping from California via USPS Priority Mail, and you have to pay for shipping which was just over $14.
+I found a promotional set of LEGOs on Amazon selling for about $107 (1500 pcs.) + free shipping .
+When I checked around, I found the exact same set selling from an eBay seller for $45 (“Buy it Now” price).
+The set on eBay was brand new in the unopened box, but the shipping was $10.
+I also checked out the seller and they had a really good satisfaction rating.

 The LEGO store